 We were also very active in 2012, helping Governor Scott Walker in Wisconsin and campaigning for Mitt Romney in Virginia and Florida.

 CRs at UGA became heavily involved in the 2014 midterm elections, helping the Republican Party to take control of the Senate for the first time in eight years, and we continued our involvement in the 2016 election, when Donald Trump became the 45th President of the United States, handing the Republicans the White House and breaking eight years of Democratic control.

-As the 2018 midterm and statewide elections in America and Georgia begin to unfold, our organization and members have already begun to campaign for Republicans all across the state.
+As the 2020 election begins to unfold, our organization and members have already begun to campaign for Republicans all across the state.
 With as much energy, passion and drive as our members have, we will keep Georgia red!

-While the UGA College Republicans welcomes the multitude of different views from the political figures we host at our meetings, the beliefs of our guests do not necessarily reflect the beliefs of our organization or our members, and therefore, should not be considered representatives of the UGA College Republicans.
+While the College Republicans at the University of Georgia welcomes the multitude of different views from the political figures we host at our meetings, the beliefs of our guests do not necessarily reflect the beliefs of our organization or our members, and therefore, should not be considered representatives of the College Republicans at UGA.